mannmath/sorting-visualizer/README.md

 Enjoy!

-> Note.
-You can not regenarate a new array or switch to a different sorting algorithm while one sorting is in progress.
+> Note: You can not regenarate a new array or switch to a different sorting algorithm while one sorting is in progress.
 You can not re-sort an already sorted array.

 This project can be accessed at https://mannmath.github.io/sorting-visualizer/